-City of Hamilton Staff is conducting a review of the master plan in the context of the City's corporate priorities to determine the feasibility, costs and timing for moving forward with the plan components.
+City of Hamilton Staff conducted a review of the master plan in the context of the City's corporate priorities to determine the feasibility, costs and timing for moving forward with the plan components.
 The process involves consultation with several Departments and Divisions, including Community Services, Corporate Services, Legal Services, Planning & Economic Development, Tourism and Public Works.
 A report will be brought back to Committee and Council for consideration of next steps.

 DocumentsInformation panels from December 4, 2012 public information centre

 Since opening in the early 1960's, Confederation Park has become an important recreation and tourism resource and a major lakefront access in the City.
 The 8 km Hamilton Beach Trail is not only a popular waterfront trail, but a part of the provincial Lake Ontario Waterfront Trail system extending from Niagara-on-the-Lake to Quebec.
 The park has quality recreational and dining facilities such as Wild Waterworks, Barangas Restaurant, the new Lakeland Centre and Pool, and the mini-golf course at Adventure Village.
 The Park's proximity to the QEW and its large population base in the Golden Horseshoe area give it potential as a tourism magnet and for increased patronage.